TrialAndErrror/Fetcher/README.md

 * Run your native video player to access the video files in each directory.

+#### GUI (In Development)
+* run main.py from the command line with the -g or --gui flag to show the GUI and manually enter data.
+    * ex: python main.py -g
+* Note: GUI still under development and does not show progress.
+For monitoring purposes, watch the console to make sure everything is going well.

 #### Single File
 * run main.py from the command line with the -u or --url flag to specify a URL.
     * ex: python main.py -u https://www.youtube.com/watch?v=xQJ-3PbJoYY